-The Intel[®] Z490 PCH has a 6-port SATA 3/6 Gbit/s controller (See Page 51 for specifics on the connectors).
+The Intel® Z390 PCH has a 6-port SATA 3/6 Gbit/s controller (See Page 48 for specifics on the connectors).
 This controller is backwards compatible with SATA and SATA II devices, and supports SSDs, HDDs and various types of optical devices (CDROM, DVDROM, BD-ROM, etc).
-The controller also supports NCQ, TRIM, hot swap capability, and RAID levels 0/1/5/10.
+The controller also supports NCQ, TRIM, hot swap capability (provided the proper HDD/SSD bays/racks are installed), and RAID levels 0/1/5/10.